Cannabis, CBD and Enhancing Intimacy in the Bedroom

 Finding Cannabis and CBD Products to Enhance Intimacy

 Looking for products to help you enhance your intimate experiences?
 Brands and manufacturers have designed a vast range of legal cannabis and CBD products for this exact purpose: THC or CBD infused lubricants and intimacy oils; fast acting edibles for couples; tinctures specially formulated to enhance pleasure; cannabis massage candles that melt into topicals.

 But how do you know if these products actually work?

-Jointly’s Find Product feature allows you to look up legal, licensed cannabis and CBD products in your state based on your wellness goal.
+Jointly’s Product Finder (a cannabis and CBD catalog) allows you to look up legal, licensed cannabis and CBD products in your state based on your wellness goal.
 Select Enhance Intimacy and see how other users like you rated a product on a scale from 1-10, based on how well it helped them Enhance Intimacy.

 By reporting your cannabis and CBD consumption, you are contributing important data to the Jointly community and helping Jointly make better product and routine recommendations for you.

 Explore our Wellness Center to answer all of your cannabis-related questions.

 Download the Jointly app today to join the cannabis club and start accomplishing your wellness goals with cannabis and CBD!